flavienbwk/book-devops/eng/README.md

 2. Evaluate the resilience of the infrastructure (automatic infrastructure mechanisms to resolve production outages).
 3. Train engineers to better understand their infrastructure and the tools at their disposal to respond to incidents.

 To ensure that its teams are well organized in case of an incident, Google has designed two types of training[^SRETrainingsGoogle].
-The goal is to reduce the _Mean Time To Mitigation_ (the average time to resolve an incident, cf. chapter "[Measuring the success of its transformation](#measuring-success-transformation)"), which would impact the company's service contracts.
+The goal is to reduce the _Mean Time To Mitigation_ (the average time to resolve an incident, cf. chapter "[Measuring the success of your transformation](#measuring-the-success-of-your-transformation)"), which would impact the company's service contracts.

 1. DiRT (_Disaster Recovery Testing_): a group of engineers plans and causes an actual failure over a defined period to test the effectiveness of its incident response.
 It is recommended to perform these trainings at least once a year on your critical services.
 2. The Wheel of Misfortune: a fictional scenario drawn at random, in the form of a role-playing game similar to _Dungeons and Dragons_, where a team of engineers faces an operational emergency.
 They interact with a "game master" who invents consequences for the actions that the engineers announce they will take.
 Engineers take this opportunity to review their incident investigation procedures.
 This practice is particularly useful for newcomers but requires that the game master be particularly experienced (cf. Pavlos RATIS's GitHub project "[wheel of misfortune](https://dastergon.gr/wheel-of-misfortune)"[^pratiswomgithub]).